pengtan-analytics/gdpr-analysis/README.md

 ## Project Overview
 This project analyzes GDPR enforcement data to identify compliance risks across different countries and types of violations.
+It aims to provide a data-driven perspective on how regulatory enforcement reflects underlying legal and organizational risk structures.

 ## Key Findings
 - GDPR fines are highly concentrated in a small number of countries, especially Ireland and Luxembourg.